redpinecube/nanowaste/README.md

 -   `scripts` contains the Python scripts used to simulate, download and clean data.

 ## Reproducilibity
 This project is an R project.
-For reproducibility purposes please use the RStudio IDE.
+For reproducibility purposes, please use the RStudio IDE.

 ## Disclaimer